Spencer Torkelson Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Spencer Torkelson (.391 on-base percentage in past 10 games, 82 points above season-long percentage), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.
+On Sunday, Spencer Torkelson (.383 on-base percentage in past 10 games, 72 points above season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the White Sox.
+In his most recent game, he went 1-for-4 with a double and an RBI against the White Sox.

 Spencer Torkelson Game Info & Props vs. the White Sox